maandree/blueshift/README.md

 for configuration script examples and optional features.

 If Blueshift does not work for you for any of these reasons, you should take a look at Redshift.
-The mean reason for using Blueshift over Redshift is to add adjustments that they implemented in Redshift or using very customised behaviour, such as the example
+The main reason for using Blueshift over Redshift is to add adjustments that they implemented in Redshift or using very customised behaviour, such as the example